shanewastakenxo/AE-Focus-Timer-script/README.md

 This started as a simple tool for my own editing workflow.
 I wanted something that could remind me to save, show how long I had spent on a project, and give me a deadline when I needed to stop overthinking an edit.

 It is intentionally small and focused rather than trying to become a full project management system.

+Tested on AE version 2021 but should work for all versions, not tested for Mac :(